Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 650 Ti 2GB should in theory be a bit faster than the Radeon R7 250X in general. (explain)
+Memory BandwidthThe GeForce GTX 650 Ti 2GB, in theory, should be a small bit faster than the Radeon R7 250X in general. (explain)

-Texel RateThe GeForce GTX 650 Ti 2GB should be a lot (more or less 48%) faster with regards to texture filtering than the Radeon R7 250X. (explain)
+Texel RateThe GeForce GTX 650 Ti 2GB will be quite a bit (about 48%) better at anisotropic filtering than the Radeon R7 250X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison